GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

 {% Aside 'warning' %}
-  Please note that even if an API eventually lands unchanged after a successful origin trial, there is an expected short period of time between the end date of the origin trial and the date where the implementation ships in the browser where the API will not be available.
+  Please note that even if an API eventually lands unchanged after a successful origin trial, there is a short period of time, between the end of the origin trial and the date the implementation ships in the browser, when the API will not be available.
   This is by design.
 {% endAside %}